PowerDNS/pdns/pdns/dnsdistdist/docs/reference/tuning.rst

   Allows using cache entries expired for at most n seconds when no backend available to answer for a query

   :param int num:

+.. function:: setTCPDownstreamCleanupInterval(interval)

+  .. versionadded:: 1.6.0

+  Set how often, in seconds, the outgoing TCP connections to backends of a given worker thread are scanned to expunge the ones that are no longer usable.
+The default is 60 so once per minute and per worker thread.

+  :param int interval: The interval in seconds.

+.. function:: setDoHDownstreamMaxIdleTime(max)

+  .. versionadded:: 1.7.0

+  Set how long, in seconds, an outgoing DoH connection to a backend might stay idle before being closed.
+The default is 300 so 5 minutes.

+  :param int max: The maximum time in seconds.

 .. function:: setTCPInternalPipeBufferSize(size)